 If you are doing an approximate match, and data is sorted by lookup value, you'll get the last match.
 Why?
 Because during an approximate match Excel scans through values until a value larger than the lookup value is found, then it "steps back" to the previous value.

 In the screen below, VLOOKUP is set to approximate match mode, and colors are sorted.
 VLOOKUP returns the price for the last "green":

 Notice the last argument in VLOOKUP is TRUE for approximate match.

 Approximate match + unsorted data = danger

 With standard approximate match lookups, data must be sorted by lookup value.
 With unsorted data, you may see normal-looking results that are totally incorrect.
-This problem is more likely with VLOOKUP because VLOOKUP defaults to approximate match when no forth argument is provided.
+This problem is more likely with VLOOKUP because VLOOKUP defaults to approximate match when no fourth argument is provided.

 To illustrate this problem, see the example below.
-Data is unsorted and VLOOKUP, with no forth argument provided, defaults to approximate match.
+Data is unsorted and VLOOKUP, with no fourth argument provided, defaults to approximate match.
 Notice there is no "red" with a price of $17.00, yet VLOOKUP happily returns this invalid result: